TheVice/lantern/README.md

  * `sudo apt-get install libgtest-dev`

 On Windows you have to specify a few environment variables for dependencies so that CMake's `find_package` will be able to find them:
- * `SDL2DIR` - path to SDL2 development library or source of this library (only for MinGW and Visual Studio)
+ * `SDL2DIR` - path to SDL2 development library or source of this library
- * `SDL2IMAGEDIR` - path to SDL2_Image development library or source of this library (only for MinGW and Visual Studio)
+ * `SDL2IMAGEDIR` - path to SDL2_Image development library or source of this library
- * `FREETYPEDIR` - path to a folder containing FreeType's headers and library or source of this library (only for MinGW and Visual Studio)
+ * `FREETYPEDIR` - path to a folder containing FreeType's headers and library or source of this library
  * `GTEST_ROOT` - path to Google Tests source code folder (required only if you're going to build tests target)

 ###Known issues

 * If you're facing linking problems in SDL2main library on VS 2015, you can recompile SDL2 using VS 2015 - just download source package and after unpack source directory set to `SDL2DIR` path to that folder, just the same you do for binary package, or just download SDL2 build both package here: https://buildbot.libsdl.org/sdl-builds/sdl-visualstudio/
 * Lantern fails loading resources when running from a directory different than the one where the executable is